x SuSE Linux 13.1-RELEASE x

 file.
 The command returns the owner name, but the numerical id

-can be passed when setting the owner. -permissions sets or
+can be passed when setting the owner. -permissions retrieves or

-also has limited support for setting using the symbolic
+fault.
+This option also provides limited support for setting

 On Windows, -archive gives the value or sets or clears the ar-